mengano-net/vim-dotfiles/README.md

 ## Installation
-- I use vim plugins, so the first step is to install a plug-in manager, there are several plug-in managersbut I've chosen to use [this one](https://github.com/junegunn/vim-plug)
+- I use vim plugins, so the first step is to install a plug-in manager, there are several plug-in managers; I've chosen to use [this one](https://github.com/junegunn/vim-plug)
 - create directory ~/.vim
 - copy ~/.vim/mappings.vim into the same location in your local filesystem.
 - copy ~/.vimrc into the same location in your filesystem.